How Can You Tell Male And Female Robins Apart?

 Like goldfinches, for example, the overlap in characteristics between male and female robins means the sexes are only statistically distinguishable, rather than reliably distinguishable, like, say, chaffinches

 One of the few ways you can tell is by observing their behaviour during breeding season.
 If you see two robins engaging in courtship feeding, then it will be the male who is feeding the female.
 If you see a robin building a nest or incubating eggs that will be a female.
+And if you’re lucky enough to see robins copulating then it will be pretty obvious which one is the male and which one is the female.

-And if you’ve spotted a robin in a garden or a park then that increases the chances that the robin is a male, as even in breeding season populations in gardens are usually more male-biased.
+If you’ve spotted a robin in a garden or a park then that increases the chances that the robin is a male, as even in breeding season populations in gardens are usually more male-biased.

 Even professional ringers and ornithologists with years of experience admit that determining the difference between male and female robins by eye alone is unreliable.
 The only way to be 100% sure is to do a DNA test.